How to Make Money As A Travel Photographer

 4. Affiliate marketing and selling photography products

-The possibilities to make money and market your photography online are endless if you’re creative and hard working: Selling eBooks, workshops, prints, guides.
+The possibilities to make money as a travel photographer and market your photography online are endless if you’re creative and hard working: Selling eBooks, workshops, prints, guides, speaking,….
 You can even sell guided photography tours around the world or set up affiliate marketing (earning a commission on selling certain products).
 Just find the things that work best for you.